 During Fiscal 2012, Klipsch filed suit against twenty-three third parties for producing and reselling counterfeit Klipsch brand headphone products.
-Klipsch settled with one of the defendants in March 2012 for \$800 and received payment during the first quarter of Fiscal 2013.
+Klipsch settled with one of the defendants in March 2012 for \$800 and received payment during the first quarter of Fiscal 2013 and is recorded within Other, net on the Consolidated Statement of Operations and Comprehensive Income.
 This lawsuit is completed.
+During the second quarter of Fiscal 2013, Klipsch filed a second lawsuit against 16 additional companies for selling counterfeit Klipsch headphones.
+Klipsch reached settlements with two of the defendants in October 2012 and two other defendants in December 2012 for a total of \$215 and \$135, respectively.
+Payment of the \$215 was received during the third quarter of Fiscal 2013 and is recorded within Other, net on the Consolidated Statement of Operations and Comprehensive Income.
+The remaining \$135 was received in January 2013.
+The proceedings against the remaining twelve defendants continues.

-In August 2012, Klipsch filed a second lawsuit against 16 additional companies for selling counterfeit Klipsch headphones.
-In October, Klipsch reached settlements with two of the defendants for a total of \$215.
-This settlement payment is expected to be received in the third quarter of Fiscal 2013.
-The proceedings against the remaining fourteen defendants continues.
-No gain contingencies were recorded for the \$215 settlement as of August 31, 2012.
+Grant of Options and Warrants

-Refer to Note 19 for discussion of the Company's new sublease agreement with Airtyme Communications LLC.
+In December of 2012, the Company granted 256,250 options and 17,500 warrants, which vest on July 2, 2013, expire 2 years from date of vesting and have an exercise price of \$6.79, \$0.25 above the sales price of the Company's stock on the day before the date of grant.